lyca22/snakes-and-ladders/README.md

 [  1][   ][   ]
 </pre>

-Here * is gonna move, let's say he gets a 5:
+Here * is gonna move, let's say that player gets a 5:

 <pre>
 [ ! ][   ][  A]